 What’s Going on in Direct Mail?

-It seems direct mail has had somewhat of a renaissance over the last 12 months.
+Direct Mail has had somewhat of a bounce-back over the last 6 months. .
 Royal Mail’s Mailmen campaign has been doing a sterling job providing statistics & research.
 There has even financial incentives to lure organisations to add direct mail to their marketing mix.
 However, the underlying decline in absolute volumes continues.
 PWC suggest by 2023 direct mail will be just over 4bn items, down from over 10.5bn items in 2005.

 So if the future of the direct mail is not to be driven by volume, what trends can ambitious direct mail business owners capitalise on?